backstage/backstage/.changeset/real-foxes-film.md

 ---

 The `/clusters` endpoint is now protected by the `kubernetes.clusters` permission.
-The `/services` endpoint is now protected by the `kubernetes.services` permission.
+The `/services/:serviceId` endpoint is now protected by the `kubernetes.resources` permission.
 The `/resources` endpoints are now protected by the `kubernetes.resources` permission.